 - 9. Semi-Fourth Axis: Connect the AC line cord to a 120V AC grounded receptacle.
 The cord is a three-wire ground type, and the ground must be connected.
 Power is 120VAC.
 The power service must supply a minimum of 15 amps continuously.
 Conduit wire must be 12 gauge or larger and fused for at least 20 amps.
 If an extension cord is to be used, use a three-wire ground type and the ground line must be connected.
 Avoid outlets that have large electric motors connected to them.
 Use only heavy duty 12 gauge extension cords capable of 20 amp load.
 Do not exceed a length of 30 feet. - Semi-Fourth Axis: Connect the remote interface lines.
 See "Interfacing to Other equipment" section. - 11.
-Connect the table to a standard shop air line (120 PSI Max).
-The line pressure to the brake is not regulated.
-Do not exceed the maximum pressure.
+Check the oil level.
+If it is low, add oil.
+Use MOBIL SHC-630 synthetic gear oil (Viscosity Grade ISO 220).
+For the HRT210SHS use Mobil SHC-626 synthetic gear oil (Viscosity Grade ISO 68). - 12.
+Save the packing materials in case you need to ship the unit. - 13.
+At the end of the workday or shift, it is important to clean the rotary indexer.
+The indexer should be free of any chips or grime.
+Clean with a chip brush and apply a coat of a rust preventative.